wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.3.7 =
+* Feature: Quick image generator with extended fields
+* Feature: Generator step-by-step view
+* Feature: Layout normalization for generators
+* Feature: Slider presets for generated sliders
+* Feature: Background image resize modes: cover and contain
+* Feature: WordPress error checker added: checks for wp_head and wp_footer
+* Feature: Memory limit check for background image resize and fade in on load.
+* Feature: New universal unzip method to give import wider PHP support
+* Fix: parse_ini_file function alternative added when the function disabled
+* Fix: Custom zip algorithm for import and export
+* Fix: Item optimizations
+* Fix: Generator field name normalization.
+Older field names are still available for compatibility, but better to use new ones as they are supported by the generator layouts.

 = 2.3.5 =
 * Feature: Layer background color added